akhoury/nodebb-plugin-import/README.md

 * `EMFILE too many open files` error, try disabling the server logs, there is an option for that
 * `Segmentation fault` error, along with disabling server logs, try the Redis note, then file an issue, I'll help you through it.
 * `Error: MISCONF Redis is configured to save RDB snapshots, but is currently not able to persist on disk.` see [the redis note](https://github.com/akhoury/nodebb-plugin-import#redis-note), it might help
+* if NodeBB <= 0.5.1 hangs, similar [to this issue](https://github.com/akhoury/nodebb-plugin-import/issues/61), disable the Markdown plugin

 ### Test